Deadworld: Publication history

 In 2012, Gary Reed teamed up again with Sami Makkonen to bring Deadworld into full color for the first time.
 The five-issue series, "War of the Dead" was released by IDW as a weekly comic series during the month of August and then collected in October (ISBN 978-1613775080).
 It received a number of award nominations including the Shel Dorf for Best Mini-Series and Comic Monsters.com for Best Mini-Series and won the Ghastly Award for honoring excellence in horror comics as Best Mini-Series.

-In October, 2012, Reed released a special graphic novel-sized book called "Voices from the Deadworld".
+In October 2012, Reed released a special graphic novel-sized book called "Voices from the Deadworld".
 This was a series of single-page tales from those who lived and died in Deadworld with each text page accompanied by an original illustration from over 40 various artists.

-Also in 2012, Reed licensed Deadworld to PopFunk for T-shirts and to Breygent Marketing for a collector card series.
+Also that year, Reed licensed Deadworld to PopFunk for T-shirts and to Breygent Marketing for a collector card series.
 IDW also released the "Deadworld Omnibus" which collected the Image series' "Requiem for the World" and "Frozen Over" plus the "Slaughterhouse" saga from Desperado.
 (ISBN 978-1600108587).

 The most recent series was Deadworld: Restoration, the full-color follow-up mini-series to War of the Dead, also from IDW which debuted in December 2013 with the final issue shipping in April 2014.

 In 2015, Reed launched Deadworld Zombie Soda, in 12 themed flavors: Orange Roamer (Orange); Goon Bitters (Cherry Cola); Royal Rotter (Black Cherry); Brain Sap (Cream Soda); Zeek Cocktail (Cotton Candy); Geek Juice (Vanilla Cream); Grisly Swill (Grape); Slow Decay (Vanilla Root Beer); Rot Berry (Strawberry); Twilight Shuffler (Root Beer); Morbid Mix (Green Apple); and Graveyard Delight (Ginger Ale).
 Each soda contains one of 48 label images drawn by various comic book artists.
 A collectible soda trading card set featuring the label images was also released.
-Additionally, Deadworld Premium Chips were released in 2 flavors: Original and BBQ.
+Additionally, Deadworld Premium Chips were released in 2 flavors: original and BBQ.